-Another way to help increase self-health and happiness is by writing your own journal.
+Another way to help increase your health and happiness is by writing your own journal.
 Documenting each evening the good things that have happened throughout the day has been proven to make you feel better.
 If you’re struggling for time, or if journaling isn’t for you – then just take some time every night to reflect on all the positives or create a simple ‘happiness list’ in your brain.

-This may probably seem like the most time-consuming self-care activity on this list – but it doesn’t have to be.
+This may seem like the most time-consuming self-care activity on this list – but it doesn’t have to be.
 Once understood, simple yoga routines can be completed within ten minutes.
 The best times to do this is during either your morning or evening routines – or any time throughout the day that you need a calming boost.
 Looking for some inspiration?
 There are a number of different yoga blogs and websites willing to help you out.

 Whether it be once a week, or once a day – make sure that you fit into your busy schedule an activity that you love or are passionate about.
 Good examples of these include arts & crafts, gardening and even jogging.
 This can help boost your mental health and give you something to look forward to.